Realtors to conservatives living in liberal areas: Try Idaho

 Not everyone is a fan of what Savage and conservative realtors are doing in Sandpoint and elsewhere.

-Mayor Shelby Rognstad, a Democrat, worries that having real estate firms that serve only conservatives “pushes Idaho more and more into a playground for extremism.
+Mayor Shelby Rognstad, a Democrat, worries real estate firms that serve only conservatives “pushes Idaho more and more into a playground for extremism.

 “It doesn’t bode well for our sense of community here,” said Rognstad, who is mounting a campaign for governor.
 “It’s a challenge to civility.”